 Gunnison River Festival

 The Gunnison River Festival is a celebration of the great rivers of the area and the headwaters of the Gunnison Watershed that flow into the Gunnison River.
 This annual event is a multi-day celebration from Friday through Sunday.
 There have also been opportunities to sign up for educational clinics throughout the weekend, such as a Swiftwater Rescue Clinic or Women’s Intro to Surf.

 Some past events have included a morning float with the Wildlife Biologist for the Bureau of Land Management, raft, and kayak races, a whitewater kayak competition, a costume float, a non-motorized watercraft parade, and SUP yoga and races.
 Attendees can also enjoy live music and check out various vendors.

 City of Gunnison Fourth of July Community Celebration

 The annual Fourth of July Celebration is an all-day event throughout Gunnison.
-There is plenty of food vendors, live music, games, art, and family fun.
-And of course, the evening concludes with a colorful firework display at Jorgensen Park.
+There are plenty of food vendors, live music, games, art, and family fun.
+And of course, the evening concludes with a colorful fireworks display at Jorgensen Park.

 The Cattlemen’s Days is a several-day rodeo event that has been happening since 1900.
 In addition to the rodeo, there is a parade, 4-H events, a horse show, and other activities throughout the event.
 There are also concessions available serving food.